Farrier Program: Available Courses

 Due to limited facilities, only 3 applicants may be accepted for each 16-week program.
 There is no waiting list.
 If the applicant is not accepted, the applicant may reapply.

-Students interested in applying for the Douglas J. Pokorney Farrier Student Fund must also submit a completed Financial Worksheet along with the most recent copy of the applicant’s tax forms, W2(s) and household information, and a statement about why the applicant is requesting financial assistance.
+Participants interested in applying for the Douglas J. Pokorney Farrier participant Fund must also submit a completed Financial Worksheet along with the most recent copy of the applicant’s tax forms, W2(s) and household information, and a statement about why the applicant is requesting financial assistance.
 A personal interview with the committee is required.
 A deposit of $1,000 upon arrival to the program is required and will be refunded upon successful completion of the course, including satisfactory attendance.
 A mid-course review will be provided by the farrier.

 Preference will be given to an applicant who demonstrates financial need, then to any applicant who has served in the armed forces.
 Female applicants are encouraged to apply.